-To understand the process, assume that we already have a document called "RFP" for example at release V1.
-This document has already been analysed within a RMF module, as shown in Figure 63.
-And we've just received a new release V2 of the document.
+To understand the process, we will take an example.
+Let us assume that we already have a document called "RFP" in version 1.
+This document has already been imported in a RMF module and worked on, as shown in Figure 63.
+And we have just received a new version 2 of the document.